How to Manage Databases in App Platform

 You can also add a database by specifying the database details directly in the app’s spec file and submitting the updated spec via the control panel or uploading it to your app’s source repo.

-To add a database using the app’s spec, add the following object to root of the spec and update the values as necessary:
+To add a database using the app’s spec, add the following object to the root of the spec and update the values as necessary:

 databases: